Inside this Topic Guide

 EU Council and EU Parliament are considering the Commission's legislative proposal for the EDIS through the ordinary legislative process.

 IFR and IFD (which will reclassify certain systemically important investment firms as credit institutions) was published in the Official Journal on 5 December 2019 and will apply from 26 June 2021.

-The European Commission published a BRRD/SRMR/DGSD review roadmap on 11 November 2020 and launched a targeted consultation on the revision of the EU's crisis management and deposit framework on 26 January 2021 and a public consultation on 25 February 2021.
+The European Commission published a BRRD/SRMR/DGSD review roadmap on 11 November 2020 and launched a technical consultation on the revision of the EU's crisis management and deposit framework on 26 January 2021 and a public consultation on 25 February 2021.
 The SRB published its response to the technical consultation on 22 April 2021.